dgroomes/kafka-playground/kafka-consumer-abstractions/README.md

   coroutines consumer).
 * [x] DONE Change `load cpu-intensive` language to just `small medium large` or something because now I've decided that the app encapsulates the compute option.
-* [ ] Do message processing count only in the test harness.
+* [x] DONE Do message processing count only in the test harness.
 This will shave some code nicely across the consumers.
-Also in the test harness, just use one of the consumers.
+* [x] DONE Track full message wait time: from when it's produced to when it's output message is created.
+It's not enough to calculate processing time because, for example, "all messages are blocked until the end" is not as good as "only some messages experience the whole time and many are completed earlier".
+* [x] DONE Turn uneven into "batchy".
+* [ ] Reconsider "uneven" load test.
+Do I need yet another consumer which is async but only on partition?
+I think so.
+I need a way to make a case for the key-based processing.
+* [x] DONE (annoyingly complicated and verbose) Log when the consumer is assigned.
+It's annoying to have to guess and over wait until I kick off a load test.
+Maybe it's enough to just seek to the end in a blocking way?
+* [ ] Table of perf results. 'compute mode + test flavor' on the Y axis, 'consumer type' on the X axis.
+The values are throughput and latency.
+Actually maybe a throughput table separate from the latency table.
+Consider other options too.

 ## Finished Wish List Items